This article was commissioned by the

 1 September 1939, the Vatican

-was engaged in a major diplomatic effort to avoid war and bring Germany and Poland to the negotiating
+was engaged in a major diplomatic effort to avoid war and bring Germany and Poland Berlin and Warsaw as well as the other capitals of Europe

 listening and suggesting strategies to avoid a war.
 Throughout the documents there is a high